Data Manipulation in R – Find all its concepts at a single place!

-Let us now see few applications of subsetting data in R:
+Let us now see a few applications of subsetting data in R:

 For all those values which are duplicate in the sample, true is returned.

-If during analysis, any row with missing data can identify and remove as below:
+During analysis, any row with missing data can be identified and removed as below.

-Rows which have NA values can be removed using na.omit() function as below:
+Rows which have NA values can be removed using the na.omit() function as below:

-After you have created the appropriate subset of your data, the next step in your analysis is to perform some calculations.
+After creating the appropriate subset of your data, the next step in your analysis is to perform some calculations.
 R makes it easy to perform calculations on columns of a data frame because each column is itself a vector.

 Let us see data manipulation with R with the help of an example:

-Let us see how to calculate the ratio between the lengths and width of the sepals
+We will see how to calculate the ratio between the lengths and width of the sepals.

 The command for the same is:

-This gives output same as above but reduced the task of typing.
+This gives output same as above but reduces the task of typing.

 Most statisticians often draw histograms to investigate their data.
 As this type of calculation is common when you use statistics, R has some functions for it.

-Let us see how cut works in R with example:
+Let us see how cut works in R with an example:

 The result shows three labels in the output.

-To count the number of observations in each level of factor, R table() command we can use as below:
+To count the number of observations in each level of factor, we can use the R table() command as below: